 If you missed this sale, Fishermen Helping Kids with Cancer is having a Herring & Hake Sale on Saturday, January 25th (delayed from original date of January 18th due to weather).

-To kick off fundraising in 2019, ACT – Autism Community Training will benefit from a ‘Herring for Autism Sale’, sponsored by Oceanside Fisheries, on Saturday, January 12 in Steveston, Richmond, the heart of the Lower Mainland’s fishing industry.
-In January 2018 we sold over 6,000 pounds of herring!
+To kick off fundraising in 2020, ACT – Autism Community Training will benefit from a ‘Herring for Autism Sale’, sponsored by Oceanside Fisheries, on Saturday, January 11 in Steveston, Richmond, the heart of the Lower Mainland’s fishing industry.
+In January 2019 we sold over 20,000 pounds of herring!